 In our estimation, the midnight kiss on New Year’s Eve, while steeped in years of tradition, seems to have become more of an arbitrary act that no longer holds any real significance other than being a simple show of love, an expression of well wishes for the new year or just a fun thing to do with your partner or the random person who is lucky enough to be standing next to you when the mirrored ball hits bottom.

 So when the clock strikes 12 tonight, kiss with meaning or just for fun or don’t kiss at all.
-We’re certain that whether you do or you don’t, 2013 will still be whatever you want to make of it.
+We’re certain that whether you do or you don’t, the coming year will still be whatever you want to make of it.

 Happy New Year!